bl4ze0/Rock-Paper-Scissors/README.md

 To run this code:
 * 1st Solution: Downloading it directly using Github
-* 2st Solution: You can clone it directly into your terminal using "https://github.com/AgueroCn/Rock-Paper-Scissors.git"
+* 2st Solution: You can clone it directly into your terminal using the command "git clone https://github.com/AgueroCn/Rock-Paper-Scissors.git"

 ### Prerequisites